jbrucker/currency-converter/README.md

 ## Assemble the Pieces

 The above examples show the pieces you need to use the exchange rate service.
 By getting all the exchange rates at once and saving them in a Map, you can conserve you quota of API queries.

+Even if you *don't* query all the exchange rates at once, you should *still* use a Map to remember the currencies you have already queried and avoid redundantly querying for the same exchange rate.

 The `ExchangeRateService` class demonstrates the pieces used together.